hyperhq/docs.hypercontainer.io/reference/cli.md

 Command:

-    run         create a pod, and launch a new VM to run the pod start       launch a 'created' pod in a VM stop        stop a running pod and its VM exec        run a command in a container of a running pod create      create a pod, but without running it replace     replace the pod in a running VM with a new one kill        terminate a VM instance
+    run         create a Pod, and launch a new VM to run the Pod start       launch a 'created' Pod in a VM stop        stop a running Pod and its VM exec        run a command in a container of a running Pod create      create a Pod, but without running it replace     replace the Pod in a running VM with a new one kill        terminate a VM instance
-    rm          destory a pod
+    rm          destory a Pod
-    attach      attach to the tty of a specified container in a pod pull        pull an image from a Docker registry server info        display system-wide information
+    attach      attach to the tty of a specified container in a Pod pull        pull an image from a Docker registry server info        display system-wide information
-    list        list all VMs, pods or containers
+    list        list all VMs, Pods or containers

 Help Options: